Pulse to Tone Converter for VOIP services e.g. BT Digital Voice, Virgin Media, Sky - 'Dial-A-Tone'

 - Will cope with a wide range of dial speeds and make/break ratios.

-Please Note: If you experience faulting on some numbers the make/break ratio on your dial will be very badly out of specification – around 80/20 or worse.
+If you experience faulting on some numbers the make/break ratio on your dial will be very badly out of specification – around 80/20 or worse.
 We offer a full dial restoration service which will protect the life of the dial and resolve any such issues.

 And a little further background ...

-Without an elegant solution to allow dial telephones to run on the new VOIP system we were aware that this heritage would be lost – very much as the interest in vintage radios has wained with the loss of analogue broadcasting stations.
+Without an elegant solution to allow dial telephones to run on the new VOIP system we were aware that this heritage would be lost – very much as the interest in vintage radios has waned with the loss of analogue broadcasting stations.
 We were unhappy with aspects of existing products, so we put out the call for someone we could work with to develop a product in keeping with our ethos and product range.

 As a result, we were lucky enough to connect with Geoff Peters, a telecoms expert who has worked with leading telecom providers.
 He has been a dream to collaborate with, and together we have adopted a ‘belt and braces’ approach to designing the optimum pulse to tone converter.
 As a result, the DAT is more resilient and compatible than anything else available.
 The small size has been achieved by utilising surface mount technology for passive components with the remaining assembly hand built by ourselves.
 We thoroughly test each individual device and offer technical support and advice.